The NHS workers who have died during the coronavirus pandemic

 Both died last week.

-Professor Oliver Shanley, chief executive at the trust, said: “We have shared our deepest condolences with their families and are giving them all the support possible.
+NELFT chief executive Professor Oliver Shanley said: “We have shared our deepest condolences with their families and are giving them all the support possible.

 “As well as their families, with whom we are working closely, I would like to offer my deepest condolences to their friends and work colleagues.
 We are ensuring they are supported through this difficult time and I would like to thank colleagues for the commitment, dedication and compassion they have shown.”